XiXiaPdx/XiXiaAndroidProject/README.md

 - [x] 5.
 Below input field, 3 buttons.
 - [x] Close modal
     * This closes the modal, goes back to main picture stream.
-- [ ]  * Search Restaurants
+- [x]  * Search Restaurants
     * This uses their description to search Yelp API Activity for food.
 - [x] Save a user's described foods to database.
 - [x] RecyclerView of random foods will reference current user Described foods.
 If match, pull user description and label the food on RecyclerView.

 #### Bugs, Problems.

 1. Firebase issues - multiple unexplained calls when it only should be one.
+No visible UI effect...just not efficient.

 2. Async issue.
 RecyclerView sets pictures BEFORE Firebase Database call finishes.
 This causes all labels to say "Description".

+"hacky" resolved.
+Used Thread.sleep to force Firebase to wait.

+#### Testing For Self-Learning

+- [x] Adapter to Fragment Listener with Interface
+* Restaurant List Adapter to Fragment Restaurant List
+* click on each View Holder sends string to Fragment
+* [stack overflow reference that helped.](https://stackoverflow.com/a/37535113/8140320) Especially about passing context from fragment to Adapter to "connect" and prevent NPE error when declaring Listener.

+- []

 # Technologies